g3492/vzborg/README.md

 VzBorg uses vzdump and [BorgBackup](https://www.borgbackup.org/) to allow deduplicated, compressed backups of Proxmox guests, in an optionally encrypted repository.

+Optionally, for better deduplication of containers, VzBorg allows file system based backups of them.

 For remote backups, you can use your own server, virtual machine, or services like:
 - [rsync.net](https://www.rsync.net/products/borg.html/) Cloud Storage provider with support for borg.
 - [BorgBase](https://www.borgbase.com/) Borg hosting service